jaeyk/jaeyk.github.io/index.md

 ## Personal

 I am defined by living between boundaries.
 These formative experiences have shaped my academic pursuits, advising, and public service.
 I was born and raised in South Korea but lived in Hong Kong and Taiwan by the time I finished college.
 I moved to the US for my graduate studies and became an immigrant.
-Despite having a PhD and living a professional life, I come from a working-class family where my late father worked in a factory.
+Despite having a PhD and living a professional life, I come from a working-class family.
+My late father worked in a paper mill for 32 years.
 My experience with poverty has influenced my lifelong pursuit of understanding and serving the marginalized.

 Outside work, I enjoy cooking, distance running, and reading for pleasure.
 I used to practice martial arts and was a former UC Berkeley Taekwondo and Wushu team member.